Steroid Skin Treatments Almost Ruined My Face — & Here’s How I Fixed It

-To most dermatologists, steroids and skincare go together like peanut butter and jelly.
+To most dermatologists, steroids and skin care go together like peanut butter and jelly.
 Steroids are the go-to treatment for sudden irritations and allergic reactions — so I didn't hesitate to try them when my dermatologist prescribed topical steroids to treat a small patch of red, flaky skin near my right eye three years ago.
 But for some, they actually make the condition worse over time.
-In rare cases, steroids can lead to chronic acne, permanent skin thinning, and something terrifying known as “skin atrophy," where the skin and muscles underneath stop functioning properly.
+In rare cases, steroid side effects can include chronic acne, permanent skin thinning, and something terrifying known as “skin atrophy," where the skin and muscles underneath stop functioning properly.
 In short, steroid skin creams can ruin your skin if they aren't monitored properly.
 They almost ruined mine.

 Under normal circumstances, I probably wouldn't have agreed to steroid treatment — something about the aggressive, extra-strength implication of the word just scares me — but I did.
 Because of a boy.

 My first flare up of dermatitis (a skin irritation with no known cause) happened on my second date with a new guy in 2015.
 We spent the day together, and what was an innocuous patch of redness under my lash line at brunch gradually worsened, until the irritation covered my entire eyelid.
 It kind of looked like pink eyeshadow?
 By the time I glanced in the mirror at the bar that night, though, my right eye was nearly swollen shut and decidedly not cute, and I ended up crying in the bathroom.

 Over the next few weeks, I tried everything to look like myself again: ice to soothe the swelling; Eucerin and over-the-counter psoriasis treatments to moisturize the dry, red bumps; hydrocortisone creams, chamomile tea bags, and coconut oil, too.
 Nothing helped, so I finally booked an appointment with a dermatologist.